jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

 * Riaan (once we have a website): Add a "Can I vote?" widget to the website which will simply check if the submitter's Drupal.org username is subscribed to the GDoSA group and recommend they do if not. ✔ / ✘
-* Unassigned: Ensure we send out the current board and attendees' profiles as part of the pre-elections information campaign. ✔ / ✘
+* Freda: Ensure we send out the current board and attendees' profiles as part of the pre-elections information campaign. ✔ / ✘
+* Greg: Create a How-To Template for Future Elections.
+Have this available for adjustment throughout the election season.

 Notes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Drupal User Group Meet-ups